DaughterOfMaple/Make10/README.md

 ### Priority fixes
 These ones are really bugging me. 🤔
+1. Debug drag and drop freezing at edge of screen (may be due to multiscreen functionality)

-1. Debug play button - this shouldn't be usable without starting a game (currently can start the timer with no game)
+2. Debug play button - this shouldn't be usable without starting a game (currently can start the timer with no game)
-2. Debug the UICollectionView layouts - layout sometimes jumps out of alignment when the page is exited or scrolled
+3. Debug the UICollectionView layouts - layout sometimes jumps out of alignment when the page is exited or scrolled
-3. Investigate 'XPC connection interrupted' error - this occasionally freezes the application
+4. Investigate 'XPC connection interrupted' error - this occasionally freezes the application
+5. Consider behaviour of main game container if number of operations pushes the expression to a new line
+6. Consider behaviour of label text if the comments and result are too big for a single line of text

+These ones are my next steps
-4. Clean up code (remove redundant debugging print statements)
+7. Clean up code (remove redundant debugging print statements)
-5. Add user stats data (Core data + calculations)
+8. Add user stats functionality (Core data + calculations)
-6. Update logic so that once the game is completed successfully, the check button is disabled
+9. Update logic so that once the game is completed successfully, the check button is disabled
-7. Develop comprehensive test plan and unit tests
+10. Develop comprehensive test plan and unit tests
-8. Add pull-down top menu
+11. Add pull-down top menu

 ### Future ambitions
+- Different 'log' based operations
 - Time challenges
 - Share a challenge with a friend
 - Achievement badges